Fall Focus

 $14 IFFBoston & Brattle members, students, and seniors*

 *Limited to one ticket per screening per membership card or Student ID.
-Tickets bought online must be verified with your valid membership card/ID at time of pick up at the Brattle Box Office.
+Tickets bought online must be verified with your valid membership card/ID at time of entry.
 Member discount cannot be combined with other offers.

 IFFBoston members get priority seating for all Fall Focus screenings.